AdobeDocs/commerce-admin.en/help/b2b/install.md

    >[!NOTE]
    >
-   >Pushing the updates initiates the Commerce cloud deployment process to apply the changes.
+   >Pushing updates to the cloud environment initiates the Commerce cloud deployment process to apply the changes.
 Check the deployment status from the [deploy log](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/develop/deploy/process).
 If you encounter deployment errors, see [Recover from component failure](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/develop/deploy/recover-failed-deployment).

 1. After the build and deploy finishes, use SSH to log in to the remote environment and verify that the B2B extension is installed.